Web Server

 localhost

-resolves to (both IPv4 and IPv6 depending the resolved IPs) at port 19996.
+resolves to (both IPv4 and IPv6 depending on the resolved IPs) at port 19996.
 This port will only accept registry API requests. - All IPv4 and IPv6 IPs at port

 http